jg-qbig/jg-qbig/README.md

 -->

 - 🎓 Computational Linguistics grad, mostly into NLP and language models
+- 🛠️ Mostly coding in Python for ~6 years
 - 🤖 Currently getting hands-on with building LLMs, RAG systems, and generative AI

-- 🧠 Like digging into how models behave (reranking, evaluation, prompt tweaks, error analysis) and how they compare to humans
+- 🧠 Like digging into how models actually behave (reranking, evaluation, prompt tweaks, error analysis)

-- 🛠️ Mostly coding in Python for ~6 years

-- 🤝 Big fan of learning by doing and working on things together with other people
+- 🤝 Big fan of learning about new technologies and modern AI frameworks